The Android Platform Security Model (2023): The Android Platform Security Model

 \section{The Android Platform Security Model}

 The basic security model described in this section has informed the design of Android, and has been refined but not fundamentally changed.
 Given the ecosystem context and threat model explained above, the Android security model balances security and privacy requirements of users with security requirements of applications and the platform itself.
 The threat model described above includes threats to all stakeholders, and the security model and its enforcement by the Android platform aims to address all of them.
-The Android platform security model is informally defined by 5 rules:
+The Android platform security model is informally defined by five rules:

-\paragraph{\circled{1} Multi-party consent.} No action should be executed unless all main parties agree --- in the standard case, these are \emph{user}, \emph{platform}, and \emph{developer} (implicitly representing stakeholders such as content producers and service providers).
+\paragraph{\circled{1} Multi-party authorization.} No action should be executed unless all main parties agree --- in the standard case, these are \emph{user}, \emph{platform}, and \emph{developer} (implicitly representing stakeholders such as content producers and service providers).
 Any one party can veto the action.
-This multi-party consent spans the traditional two dimensions of subjects (users and application processes) vs.\ objects (files, network sockets and IPC interfaces, memory regions, virtual data providers, etc.) that underlie most security models (e.g.~\cite{Tanenbaum:2014:MOS:2655363}).
+This multi-party authorization spans the traditional two dimensions of subjects (i.e., users and application processes) vs.\ objects (i.e., files, network sockets and IPC interfaces, memory regions, virtual data providers, etc.) that underlie most security models (e.g.~\cite{Tanenbaum:2014:MOS:2655363}).
 Any party (or more generally actor) that creates a data item is implicitly granted control over this particular instance of data representation.
 Focusing on (regular and pseudo) files as the main category of objects to protect, the default control over these files depends on their location and which party created them: \begin{itemize} \item Data in shared storage is controlled by users. \item Data in private app directories and app virtual address space is controlled by apps. \item Data in special system locations is controlled by the platform (e.g.\ list of granted permissions). \end{itemize} Data in run-time memory (RAM) is by default controlled by the respective platform or app process.
-However, it is important to point out that, under multi-party consent, even if one party primarily controls a data item, it may only act on it if the other involved parties consent. \emph{Control over data also does not imply ownership} (which is a legal concept rather than a technical one and therefore outside the scope of an OS security model).
+However, it is important to point out that, under multi-party authorization, even if one party primarily controls a data item, it may only act on it if the other involved parties authorize the respective access. \emph{Control over data also does not imply ownership} --- which is a legal concept rather than a technical one and therefore outside the scope of an OS security model.